ServerlessLLM/ServerlessLLM/README.md

 ## News

 - [07/24] We are working towards to the first release and making  documentation ready.
 Stay tuned!

+## Community
+ServerlessLLM is an open-source community dedicated to making custom LLM deployment easy, fast, and affordable.
+As models grow in size and complexity, deploying them on distributed GPUs has become increasingly costly and technically challenging, limiting the benefits of custom LLM deployment to only a select few.
+ServerlessLLM tackles these challenges by a full-stack, LLM-centric serverless system design, integrating multiple LLM-optimized layers—from checkpoint formats and inference runtimes to the storage layer and cluster scheduler.

+We welcome you to join our community on [Discord](https://discord.gg/AEF8Gduvm8) and [WeChat](./docs/images/wechat.jpg) to share your ideas, ask questions, and contribute to the project.

 ## About